-Gary Campbell: Cypress is used when strength is important and decay-resistant is important.
-It’s used a lot for outdoor use for post and beams for, exterior siding that they want to be decay-resistant.
+Gary Campbell: Cypress works when strength is essential, and decay-resistance is vital.
+It’s used a lot for outdoor use for posts and beams for exterior siding that they want to be decay-resistant.
 Cypress is a good choice.

 Eustace Conway: What do you have right here?

-Eustace Conway: Cedar is really rot resistant and that’s the big value.
-If you care about your grandchildren, and great-grandchildren enjoying the house.
-There’s less maintenance with Cedar and less chance of it rotting due to moisture.
+Eustace Conway: Cedar is rot-resistant, which has great value.
+If you care about your grandchildren and great-grandchildren enjoying the house.
+There’s less maintenance with Cedar and less chance of rotting due to moisture.

-At Reliance timber.
-We feel like we’re the educators, we’re teachers.
-And our job is to teach people the different characteristics of the wood and why they should choose this instead of that.
-We feel like it’s important to make the right choice and our job every day is to help people make the right choice.
+At Reliance timber, we feel like we’re educators and teachers.
+Our wood talks teach people the different characteristics of wood and why they should choose one over another.
+We feel like it’s essential to make the right choice, and our job every day is to help people make the right choice.